Skip to main contentSkip to Table of Contents

 NOTE 2.
 FUND BALANCE WITH TREASURY

-Fund Balance with Treasury account balances as of September 30, 2023 and 2022, respectively, are shown below.
+Fund Balance with Treasury account balances as of September 30, 2025 were as follows:

 No discrepancies exist between the Fund Balance reflected on the Balance Sheet and the balances in the Treasury accounts.